Titousensei/sisyphus/README.md

 I can further improve the program by adding actions that would still only require a single scan.
 For instance:
 - print statistics at the end: aggregate statistics about prices and/or num_rented
-- delete obsolete DVDs: skip the row if the movie is not in file deleted.txt
+- delete obsolete DVDs: skip the row if the movie is in file deleted.txt
 - insert new DVDs: process both files dvd.tsv.gz and new.txt

 All these improvement will only have a marginal impact on performance because